ShrutiTiwari/artifacto/README.md

 artifacto
 =========

-A tool for group of artifacts analysis.
+Description:	A tool for group of artifacts analysis.
+Main-class:  	JarInspector